drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Gadgeteen/report.md

 Finally, the metadata_dict dictionary is appended to the metadata_list for each photo, so that the final metadata_list contains a list of dictionaries, each containing the metadata and camera settings for a single photo.

-### e.Storing the data in a database or other storage medium for later use or analysis.
+### d.
+Storing the data in a database or other storage medium for later use or analysis.
 This may involve cleaning or preprocessing the data to remove any irrelevant or inaccurate information.

 ```python